Connecting Representative Periods in Energy System Optimization Models using Markov Transition Matrices: Introduction

+One possible approach is performing time series aggregation (TSA), which aims to construct aggregated energy system optimization models (ESOMs) with reduced temporal dimensionality that accurately approximate the optimization outcomes of their full-scale counterparts at reduced computational cost~\cite{teichgraeber_time-series_2022}.
+TSA methods can be split into two categories~\cite{wogrin_time_2023}: \emph{A priori} methods aggregate using only input data (such as demand time series), typically by employing clustering techniques such as k-means, k-medoids, or hierarchical clustering.
+In contrast, \emph{a posteriori} methods integrate information from the optimization model they aim to approximate into the TSA procedure (e.g., through preliminary optimizations).
+Despite their demonstrated potential (e.g., in~\cite{wogrin_time_2023}), a posteriori methods have not seen wide adoption in large-scale energy system models, so a priori methods remain the current state of the art.

+A priori methods comprise, among others, downsampling, time slices or snapshots, system states, and representative periods (e.g., days or weeks); comprehensive overviews are given in~\cite{teichgraeber_time-series_2022} and~\cite{hoffmann_review_2020}.
+Downsampling, one of the simpler methods, lowers the temporal resolution and averages input data over multiple time steps.
+However, uniformly coarsening the time series can systematically distort investment and operational decisions once variable renewables constitute a significant share of the system~\cite{auer_uncovering_2026}.
+More refined variants assign different resolutions to individual variables and constraints rather than coarsening uniformly~\cite{gao_fully_2025}.
+Using representative periods (RPs), on the other hand, is a more complex approach, preserving the original temporal resolution and chronology of the data.
+RPs are widely used in ESOMs for large-scale energy system studies, such as GenX~\cite{bonaldo_genx_2026}, Tulipa~\cite{soares_siqueira_tulipa_2026}, and LEGO~\cite{wogrin_lego_2022}.

-\IEEEPARstart{I}{n} energy system optimization, time series aggregation is a common technique which reduces model sizes and hence computational times significantly, while maintaining some chronology for large-scale models~\cite{tejada-arango_enhanced_2018}.
-This is achieved by separating the full, chronological, interconnected mathematical problem into distinct representative periods (RPs, e.g., individual 24-hour periods) and solving a reduced number of such periods (e.g., only 7 days of a year).
-If there were no temporal dynamics in the model, all inaccuracies of the aggregated model would only be due to the data aggregation itself.
-But in power and energy systems, such temporal dynamics exist, ranging from short-term (e.g., unit-commitment, ramping, intra-day storage\footnote{Typically has a daily usage pattern (e.g., household battery systems).}) to long-term (e.g., inter-day storage\footnote{Models long-duration energy storage (e.g., pumped hydro).}).
-Dynamics exceeding one RP are lost, unless the relevant constraints are adjusted accordingly.
+The complexity reduction is achieved by separating the full, chronological, interconnected mathematical problem into distinct periods (e.g., individual 24-hour periods) and solving a reduced number of such periods (e.g., only 7 days of a year).
+If there were no temporal dynamics in the model, all inaccuracies of the aggregated model would only be caused by the inaccuracy of representing the original days by a reduced number of RPs.
+But in power and energy systems, such temporal dynamics between individual periods exist, ranging from short-term (e.g., unit-commitment and ramping for thermal generators, intra-day storage with a daily usage pattern, etc.) to long-term (e.g., inter-day storage like pumped hydro, etc.).
+In RP frameworks, any dynamic exceeding one RP is lost by splitting the full year, unless the relevant constraints are adjusted accordingly.